ronakupadhyaya/Horizons-week-03/day4/horizonstarter-ajax/README.md

 3. Send back the data of the filtered & sorted posts back by doing `res.json(posts)`

          **Testing**:

          Start your server and open Postman perform the following requests:

      1. `GET localhost:3000/api/project`.
 You should get all the projects back.
      2. `GET localhost:3000/api/project?funded=true&sortBy=amountFunded`.
 You should only get funded projects, sorted by how funded they are, ascending.

-     3. `GET localhost:3000/api/project?funded=false&sortBy=percentageFunded&order=descending` You should only get unfunded projects, sorted by their percentage of funding, descedin
+     3. `GET localhost:3000/api/project?funded=false&sortBy=percentageFunded&order=descending` You should only get unfunded projects, sorted by their percentage of funding, descending.

 **2. Making the request **